geopolitical-dynamics-and-resource-management

 Historical Examples of Terrain Influencing Conflict

 Throughout history, various conflicts have been shaped by the geographical features of the battleground.
-Here are some notable examples:
+Here are some notable examples, expanded to show the diversity of terrain’s impact.

 The Himalayan Region